Godot-Dynamic-Dialog/GodotDynamicDialog/README.md

 For more information on how to use Godot Dynamic Dialog, including installation guides and references, please check out the [`/Docs`](./Docs/) Folder.

-## Acknowledgments
+## References

-Assets used in this project are courtesy of the following creators:

-- Game Asset Pack from [Sharm](https://opengameart.org/content/tiny-16-basic).

-We sincerely thank the artists for making these resources available for use in game development.
+Checkout the [`/Docs/References.md`](./Docs/References.md) file for a list of all the assets and references used in this project.

 ## License